-Maintenance tasks described in the sections below are required for optimal and trouble-free vehicle operation.
+Service tasks described in the sections below are required for optimal and trouble-free vehicle operation.

-If increased wear is determined on specific components in regular inspections, shorten the required maintenance interval based on the actual indications of wear!
+In the event that increased wear is detected for specific components in the context of regular inspections, shorten the required service intervals based on the actual wear indications!